Linguistics (3 Years) [BA]

 - How to apply

-- Students may apply to spend one semester studying abroad during the second year of their degree.
-Exchange partners are offered through the Worldwide Exchange scheme.
-For more information about the Study Abroad Programme please consult the following: http://www.manchester.ac.uk/undergraduate/courses/studyabroad/ .
+You will be able to apply to spend one semester studying abroad during the second year of your degree.
+Exchange partners are offered through the Erasmus or the Worldwide Exchange scheme.
+For more information about the Study Abroad Programme please consult the following:

 The University holds Open Days regularly (usually June, September and October) where you have the opportunity to tour the campus and find out more about the facilities and courses we offer.